 00 edia Server Status Config Logout Help

 Status

 i) Machine Name ECHO

 About Machine Uptime 0d 18h 33m 52s

 Local IP Address 10.145.2.76

-i zo License Type Unlicensed
+9 4 9 License Type Unlicensed

 Server Status Product Version CIC

-2 File Version
+1 Contraction of the second se File Version

-4edia Engine Special Build Description -release
+Media Engine Special Build Description -release

-Copyright ©1997-20 Warning: this comput treaties.
-Unauthorize portion of it, may res prosecuted to the ma Patent: www.genesy Copyright ©1997-2014, Genesys All Rights Reserved.
-Warning: this computer program is protected by copyright law and international treaties.
-Unauthorized reproduction or distribution of this program, or any portion of it, may result in severe civil and criminal penalties, and will be prosecuted to the maximum extent possible under the law.
-Patent: www.genesys.com/patents
+Warning: this compute treaties.
+Unauthorized portion of it, may result 4, Genesys All Rights Reserved.
+In program is protected by copyright law and international reproduction or distribution of this program, or any lt in severe civil and criminal penalties, and will be imum extent possible under the law. com/patents